 Any of your trusted contacts can ask for your location and you can deny it if you don’t want to share or if you are safe.
-If you will not reply within a specified time frame, then the location will be automatically provided.
+If you do not reply within a specified time frame, then the location will be automatically provided.
 Best of all, the app even works if your phone is dead or it doesn’t have an internet connection.
 Your last known location will be given to your trusted contacts in that case.

 - Integrates well with Google Maps’ share your location feature.